 If you’ve ever been to Machu Picchu in Peru, you already know what an amazing place it is.
 You also probably know just how busy and crowded it can be.
-With more than a half-million visitors on an annual basis, the ancient Inca fortress rarely looks as quiet and empty as it does in photos.
+With more than a half-million visitors annually, the ancient Inca fortress rarely looks as quiet and empty as it does in photos.

-Recently however, one traveler found himself in a unique and enviable position.
-Thanks to the current state of affairs in the world, he was given the chance to explore Machu Picchu completely on his own, without any the throngs of people who are normally wandering about the site.
+Recently, however, one traveler found himself in a unique and enviable position.
+Thanks to the current state of affairs in the world, he was given a chance to explore Machu Picchu completely independently, without any the throngs of people who are normally wandering about the site.

 Stranded by COVID

-Back in March, Jesse Katayama of Nara, Japan had embarked on what he thought was his dream trip.
-The 26-year old had flown to South America, where we was exploring the country of Peru just as the coronavirus was starting to take hold.
+In March, Jesse Katayama of Nara, Japan, had embarked on what he thought was his dream trip.
+The 26-year old had flown to South America, where we explored the country of Peru just as the coronavirus was starting to take hold.
 In fact, he arrived in the town of Aguas Caliente on March 14, just as things started to shutdown.

 As with much of the rest of the world, Peru quickly went into quarantine and restricted travel, stranding Katayama in the small town, which serves as the gateway to one of the most popular and visited tourist destinations on the planet—Machu Picchu.